DanaAlesmael/Dana-tasks-path1/README.md

 * The robot name (Poppy) was shortaged to PoB and was printed on the side to avoid problems.

 ** One important thing to note: The designs were done without paying attention to the right dimenssions for now and this is because the purpose of this task was taken as a learning tool and to familarize myself to the program.
 Short explanation can be found under each uploaded part.
+* More information about the motors and joints can be found in their specific folders.